Ashu9889/Crypto-Landing-Page/Readme.md

 <br/>

 This project is Crypto Home Page website made in HTML & CSS from scratch , which helped me to learn and explore various concepts of HTML & CSS .
-This project helped me to learn about flex Box and its properties.
+This project helped me to learn about box-sizing, background images and its various properties.

 > ## [Ashutosh Singh]()